Lecture Lab 2

 • Use the next 5 minutes to think and talk to the person next to you

-• Then, write your thoughts on Piazza in the “LIVE Q&A”
+• Then, write your thoughts on Slack in the channel for Teaching lab 2

 On Data Visualisation